aws-samples/eip-analyzer/README.md

 Run the following commands in a terminal.
 These commands clone the GitHub repository and deploy the CloudFormation stack to your AWS account

-**NOTE** - In CloudFormation parameters, replace TableName with the table name created from step 1 in prerequisites.

 ```
 # A) Clone the repository and install jq
 sudo yum install -y jq